 The percentage of homes that are owner-occupied represents how prevalent homeownership is in each state.
 Higher rates of owner-occupied homes demonstrate a higher likelihood of homeownership in the future, which suggests opportunities for new construction, new listings, and increased need for buyer’s agents.
 Data was compiled by the U.S. Census Bureau in 2020.

 We measured real estate agent competition based on Bureau of Labor Statistics (BLS) data about the number of real estate agents per 1,000 workforce members in each state.
 This data point is a single number representing the ratio of agents in each state to the national average.
 States with fewer agents and a lower location quotient were ranked higher in this study because it shows there is less competition.

 Choosing a state with a healthy real estate market and low cost of living can have a substantial impact on the success of your career as an agent.
-If you’re contemplating a move, check out western states like Wyoming, Midwestern states like Iowa and Michigan, or Northeastern states like Vermont and New Hampshire.
+If you’re contemplating a move, check out Western states like Wyoming, Midwestern states like Iowa, Michigan, and South Dakota, or Northeastern states like Vermont, New Hampshire, and Maine.

 No matter which state you choose, Real Estate Express can help you meet the state’s licensing requirements and take the courses necessary to earn your license.
 In addition to offering prelicensing courses, they provide a range of continuing education courses to help maintain your license.
 Click here to learn more.